Bazuga02/quadb-todo-frontend/README.md

 To get started with this project, follow these steps:

-1. Clone this repository to your local machine using git clone[ https://github.com/RaminMikayilov/Redux-Todo-List.git](https://github.com/Bazuga02/quadb-todo-frontend.git )
+1. Clone this repository to your local machine using git clone.https://github.com/Bazuga02/quadb-todo-frontend/
 2. Navigate to the project directory using cd redux-todo-list
 3. Install the necessary dependencies using npm install
 4. Start the development server using npm run dev(because I use vite react)